 Recent research suggests that a single nap of less than ninety minutes per day can improve cognition in the elderly.
 I have discussed some of this research in one of my Brain Post blogs (Naps Boost Cognitive Performance in Seniors)

 Medications can have adverse effects on sleep.
 A new problem with sleep in an elderly individual should prompt a review of medications and the possibility of a medication-induced sleep problem.
 Chronic pain can contribute to sleep problems and so management of pain in the elderly is important.

 Sleep changes related to aging highlight the importance of maintaining good sleep hygiene behaviors.
 Sleep hygiene principles include having a comfortable bed in a quiet room.
 Additionally, caffeine and alcohol should be limited prior to bedtime.
 It is best not to spend long periods in bed attempting to fall asleep.

-The University of Maryland has a nice summary of what you should do in an article titled Sleep Hygiene: Helpful Hints to Help You Sleep
+The American Academy of Sleep Medicine has a nice summary of what you should do in an article titled Healthy Sleep Habits

 I'd like to thank Dr. Yates for sharing his knowledge of the connections between the brain and sleep disorders here on Memory-Foam-Maniac.com.
 Be sure to look for new articles on his Brain Posts blog.